loader image

 What is an internal escalation report?

-An internal escalation report (also called an Internal SAR) is what you file within your firm, to the Money Laundering Reporting Officer (MLRO).
-It’s the first step in the reporting process, and as an employee this is where your obligation ends.
-Once you have raised your concerns with the MLRO in writing, it is then up to the MLRO to act from there.
+An internal suspicion report is filed within your business, to your MLRO.
+It’s the first step in the reporting process and, as an employee, this is where your obligation ends.
+Once you’ve raised your concerns with your MLRO in writing, it’s up to them to act from there.

-Every member of staff must raise an internal report if they have knowledge or suspicion of money laundering, terrorist financing or proliferation financing, even if they’re not 100% sure.
-The MLRO then decides whether a formal SAR should be submitted to the NCA.
+Every member of staff must raise an internal report if they have knowledge or suspicion of money laundering, terrorist financing or proliferation financing, even if they’re not certain.
+FATF’s Recommendation 18 requires businesses to build this kind of internal reporting structure into their compliance arrangements.
+The MLRO then decides whether an external report should be submitted to law enforcement.

 You must never discuss the report with the client or anyone outside the AML reporting chain.
-Doing so could amount to tipping off, which is a criminal offence under POCA.
+FATF’s Recommendation 21 requires countries to prohibit staff from “disclosing… that a suspicious transaction report… is being filed,” known as tipping off.

 How the two reports differ

-The difference between an internal escalation report and a SAR lies in who receives it, what triggers it and the legal consequences that follow.
+The difference between an internal suspicion report and an external suspicion report lies in who receives it, what triggers it and the legal consequences that follow.

-An internal escalation report stays within your business and is sent to your MLRO as soon as you have any suspicion of money laundering, terrorist financing or proliferation financing.
-It’s an internal warning designed to trigger a review by the MLRO
+An internal suspicion report stays within your business and goes to your MLRO as soon as you have any suspicion of money laundering, terrorist financing or proliferation financing.
+It’s an internal warning designed to trigger a review by the MLRO.

 In simple terms, one raises a concern internally while the other reports it officially to the authorities.
 Both are mandatory and both form critical parts of your AML reporting chain.